Autophagy, Stress and Development

 Our aim is to understand the cellular and molecular mechanisms underlying the selective elimination of cellular components by autophagy in the context of developmental processes, aging and adaptive responses to various stresses.

-We have reported the implication of autophagy in various developmental aspects and discovered that the paternal mitochondria are degraded after fertilization by a selective mitophagy process.
+We have reported the implication of autophagy in various developmental aspects and stresses, discovered that the paternal mitochondria are degraded after fertilization by a selective mitophagy process.

 Topics